Five minutes with Rupert Wilkinson at Oxford Product Design

-We went head-to-head with Rupert Wilkinson, MD of Oxford Product Design – in fact, the only product design consultancy working out of central Oxford.
+We spent five minutes with Rupert Wilkinson, MD of Oxford Product Design – in fact, the only product design consultancy working out of central Oxford.

 OPD’s mantra is “making things better by making better things” and Rupert is committed and passionate about the work they do – whether it’s designing the first hand-held Bluetooth spectrometer or the world’s first scanner to combine a pre-calibrated stereo camera with photometric imaging.
 Their motto?
 Design it right.